ligato/docs/docs/plugins/vpp-plugins.md

 etcdctl del /vnf-agent/vpp1/config/vpp/nat/v2/dnat44/dnat1
 ```

-**2. Using REST:**
+**REST**

 REST currently only supports the retrieval of the existing configuration.
-The following command can be used to read the NAT global config via cURL:
+The following command can be used to read the NAT global configurationvia cURL:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/nat/dnat
 ```

-**3. Using GRPC:**
+**gRPC**

 Prepare the DNAT data:
 ```go